BobJones13579/fantasy-dashboard/docs/5-Prompts/frontend-prompts.md

 ## TLDR

-AI prompts and guidance for frontend development tasks in the Fantasy Football Companion App, covering React.js architecture, coding standards, and development patterns.

-## Purpose

-This document contains AI prompts and guidance for frontend development tasks in the Fantasy Football Companion App.
+AI prompts and guidance for frontend development tasks in the Fantasy Football Companion App.

-## Context

-These prompts are designed to help AI assistants understand the frontend architecture, coding standards, and development patterns for the React.js application.

 ## React.js Development Prompts